zhang1980s/ec2-ena-express-lab/README.md

    scp -i /path/to/keypair-sandbox0-sin-mymac.pem scripts/* ec2-user@[instance-ip]:/home/ec2-user/
    ```

-### Post-Deployment Steps
+#### Post-Deployment Steps for CDK

-After deploying the infrastructure, you need to enable ENA Express on the secondary ENIs:
+After deploying the infrastructure with CDK, you need to enable ENA Express on the secondary ENIs:

 1. Note the secondary ENI IDs from the stack outputs:
    ```bash